Kiwix: Offline Browser

 have this issue.
 If your ZIM archive is larger than the FS limit, it is possible to split the archive into several 2GiB-1 or 4GiB-1 files (or smaller).

 You will need to give a file extension to each chunk in the right order following this pattern:

 ..., etc.).
 When you pick this archive in the app, be sure to pick all the chunks, or drag-and-drop them all into the app.

-For some information on how to split archves, see Archive of the Kiwix FAQ (current FAQ is here ).
+For some information on how to split archves, see Download a ZIM archive .

-Depending on your browser or framework, this app may be capable of running in two different modes, which we call "ServiceWorker Mode" and "JQuery Mode" for short.
-There is a toggle under Compatibility Settings in Configuration.
+Depending on your browser or framework, this app may be capable of running in different modes, which we call "ServiceWorker Mode" and "JQuery Mode".
+There is a toggle under Compatibility Settings in Configuration that allows you to select between these.
 Here is a technical explanation of what these modes do: